chima6985/Clima/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## This is a basic weather app with direct functionality to check weather for different locations accross the world.
+Also provides user friendly weather messages for users.
+## resources from Angelayu's repository